What is Junior Church?

-There is no Junior Church when there is family communion or a parade service.
-Family communion is a family focussed alternative to parish communion.
+There is no Junior Church when there is family service or a parade service.
 There will be something for both adults and children.
-Parade services are attended by the uniformed organisations associated with St Margaret's (e.g. Scouts, Brownies, Cubs, Rainbows) and the service is focussed on children.
-The second Sunday of the month is always family communion or a parade service, and there will be no Junior Church on that Sunday.
-There may be parade services on other Sundays in the month (e.g. Mothering Sunday) and there will be no Junior Church on those Sundays either.
+Parade services are attended by the uniformed organisations associated with St Margaret's (e.g. Scouts, Brownies, Cubs, Rainbows) and the service is focused on children.

 There is no Junior Church during the main school summer holidays (late July to early September).
+Though there maybe ad hoc activities over the summer depending on the availability of leaders.
 Junior church is often skipped for the Sunday between Christmas and New Year as well.

 Where is Junior Church held?